QuarkNerd/blog/jhill/_posts/2016-04-04-jenny-from-the-blockchain.md

 <sig>    <pubKey>
 {% endhighlight %}

 The pubKey value is the public key used to make the address of the spenders bitcoins.
 The "sig" field is a signature created from the sender's private key which proves they are the person who owns the address/public key.
 Exactly how the keys are generated and redeemed is a tricky process using ECDSA (and the bitcoin curve secp256k1) and would make this blog post even longer!
-So we think it’s best saved for a later date.
+So we think it's best saved for a later date.
 A walkthrough of the basic signing algorithm for ECDSA can be found on [Wikipedia](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).
 The essence of the signing process is as follows; that a transaction is constructed, identifying values of the transaction are selected, the values collected are concatenated into a byte sequence, the byte sequence is then signed using the senders private key with ecdsa using the secp256k1 curve.

 {% highlight %}
 variable                | bytes |  description